-Court: Judge can’t tell secretary of state to scrub conviction from file
+Court: Judge can’t tell state to scrub conviction

 Bay City — The state can yank someone’s driver’s license even if a judge decides to scratch an alcohol-related conviction.